New $7M Chippewa Falls ag campus rooted in farming history at Northern Wisconsin State Fairgrounds

 At the 2022 Northern Wisconsin State Fair it was announced that the fairgrounds’ old livestock barns were being replaced with multi-purpose buildings.
 The construction project consists of five new structures:

-Total projected cost for the building construction alone is more than $6 million Volk said.
+The total projected cost for the building construction alone is more than $6 million, Volk said.

 While the current plan brings the new buildings up to snuff, other elements will need to be funded to make the facility a functional space.